Windmill is powerful and unforgiving.

 Script library built for your stack

-We write and version TypeScript or Python scripts against your actual APIs - Salesforce, HubSpot, NetSuite, Stripe, or whatever your stack uses.
-Each script is typed, tested against real response shapes, and stored in your Windmill workspace with proper resource and variable bindings so credentials never live in code.
+We write and version TypeScript or Python scripts against your actual APIs - Salesforce, HubSpot, NetSuite, Stripe, or whatever you run.
+Each is typed, tested against real response shapes, and stored with resource and variable bindings so credentials never live in code.

 Flow design with real error handling

-Windmill flows support branching, looping, and error branches natively.
-We use all of it.
-Every flow we build includes explicit failure paths, retry logic where appropriate, and dead-letter handling so a bad record does not silently kill a run.
-You see exactly what failed and why, without digging through raw logs.
+Windmill flows support branching, looping, and error branches natively, and we use all of it.
+Every flow includes explicit failure paths, retry logic, and dead-letter handling so a bad record does not silently kill a run - you see what failed and why.

 Internal apps for non-technical operators

-Windmill's app builder lets you surface scripts and flows behind a simple UI.
-We build lightweight internal tools - data enrichment runners, bulk update forms, approval triggers - so your ops team can kick off complex automations without touching the script editor or asking engineering for a one-off run.
+Windmill's app builder surfaces scripts and flows behind a simple UI.
+We build lightweight internal tools - data enrichment runners, bulk update forms, approval triggers - so your ops team can run complex automations without touching the script editor or filing an engineering request.

 Worker group and scheduling configuration

-A default Windmill install runs everything on one worker.
-That breaks under load.
-We configure dedicated worker groups for heavy jobs, set concurrency limits, and build schedules that account for API rate limits and business-hours constraints - so your critical jobs do not compete with bulk backfill runs.
+A default Windmill install runs everything on one worker - which breaks under load.
+We configure dedicated worker groups for heavy jobs, set concurrency limits, and build schedules that account for API rate limits so your critical jobs do not compete with bulk backfill runs.

 Secret and resource management

-Windmill's resource types and variable system is the right way to manage credentials and environment config, but most teams wire secrets directly into scripts during prototyping and never clean it up.
-We migrate everything to properly scoped resources and variables, and document which flows depend on which credentials so rotation does not break production.
+Most teams wire secrets directly into scripts during prototyping and never clean it up.
+We migrate everything to properly scoped Windmill resources and variables, and document which flows depend on which credentials so rotation does not break production.

 Monitoring, alerting, and audit trails

 Windmill logs every job run with inputs, outputs, and duration.
-We build on top of that by connecting job failure events to your alerting layer - Slack, PagerDuty, or email - and setting up dashboards that show job health over time.
-Your team knows when something breaks before a downstream system surfaces it.
+We connect job failure events to your alerting layer - Slack, PagerDuty, or email - and set up dashboards showing job health over time so your team catches a break before downstream systems do.

 How a Windmill engagement runs